pontem-network/aptos-core/developer-docs-site/docs/nodes/node-health-checker/index.md

 If you are a node operator, use the NHC service to check if your node is running correctly.
 The NHC service evaluates your node's health by comparing against a baseline node configuration, and outputs the evaluation results.

 :::tip Node health check for AIT
-If you are participating in the consensus in an Aptos network, you can use the NHC service to verify that your validator node is running correctly.
-The Aptos team uses this service continuously to check your node's health.
+If you are participating in the consensus in an Pont network, you can use the NHC service to verify that your validator node is running correctly.
+The Pont team uses this service continuously to check your node's health.
 :::

 This document describes how to run NHC when you are operating a node.